-C. Discipline For Just Cause - Employees shall not be disciplined except for just cause.
-No regular employee may be discharged unless his/her immediate supervisor or, if not available, the next available supervisor in the chain of command has provided counseling and a written evaluation of performance, including an Employee Improvement Plan (EIP) required to remove the deficiency and the employee given a reasonable period to improve performance.
-The Employer may take disciplinary action for just cause against any employee, as long as such discipline is progressive in nature and corrective in its scope.
+- C. Discipline for Just Cause. - 1.
+Employees shall not be disciplined except for just cause.

+2. No regular employee may be discharged for issues relating to job performance (as compared with misconduct) unless his/her immediate supervisor or, if not available, the next available supervisor in the chain of command has provided counseling and a written evaluation of job performance, including an Employee Improvement Plan (EIP) required to remove the deficiency and the employee given a reasonable period to improve job performance.

+3. The Employer may take disciplinary action for just cause against any employee, as long as such discipline is progressive in nature and corrective in its scope.

-The Employer may, however, immediately discharge an employee in case of performance, actions, or behavior that create a hazard to clients, fellow employees, or other persons, or in case of gross misconduct, dishonesty, insubordination, actions that damage the agency's finances or reputation, unlawful harassment, theft, or any other cause sanctioned by law.
+Progressive discipline steps ordinarily will include verbal counseling(s), written warning(s), suspension without pay and discharge.The Employer may, however, skip progressive discipline steps and/or immediately discharge an employee in cases of gross misconduct.
+Examples of gross misconduct include, but are not limited to performance, actions, or behavior that create a hazard to clients, fellow employees, or other persons, dishonesty, insubordination, actions that damage the agency's finances or reputation, unlawful harassment, theft, or any other cause sanctioned by law.

-Notice of discharge suspension or demotion shall be served in person or by certified mail to the employee as soon as possible.
-The notice shall include the following information:

-- A. Statement of the nature of the disciplinary action - B. Effective date of the disciplinary action - C. Statement of the cause for disciplinary action - D. Statement of the act or omissions on which causes are based - E. Statement advising the employee of his/her right to grieve and the right to Union representation - D. Resignation Any employee desiring voluntarily to resign shall give at least two (2) weeks written notice of the intent to resign.
-If an employee terminates, accrual of benefits ceases on the last day worked, and benefits terminate in accordance with terms and conditions of the specific benefit plans unless the employee and/or dependents elect to continue coverage as provided by the Federal COBRA law.
+- D. Notice of discharge suspension or demotion shall be served in person, by email or by certified mail to the employee as soon as possible.
+The notice shall include the following information: - 1.
+Statement of the nature of the disciplinary action - 2.
+Effective date of the disciplinary action - 3.
+Statement of the cause for disciplinary action - 4.
+Statement of the act or omissions on which causes are based

+5. Statement advising the employee of his/her right to grieve and the right to Union representation.
+The SEIU Union Representative and the Chapter President shall be provided a copy of all such notices at approximately the same time the notice is provided to the employee subject to the discipline.